jaredspecjr/tap-room-react/readme.md

 not entirely sure how to make this project dynamic yet, I keep hitting road blocks like "how do I subtract from a specific pint without subtracting from them all? should I hard code 3 separate pint repo's? or is there a way to target them and subtract from just those."

+still not sure how to change the background color conditionally.

 OLD!!